Collatz Conjecture Iterator

 - If an invalid input is entered (like a non-integer), a ValueError is raised, prompting the user with an error message.

-How to Run
+How to run on localhost

 - Run the script in your Python environment.